aselshall/eds/HW/project.md

 ### In case I do not have a project idea, how can I find a one?

-The key is to choose a project that aligns with your interests and allows you to demonstrate your skills in Python and environmental data analysis.
-Here are few suggestions:
+The key is to choose a project that aligns with your interests and allows you to demonstrate your skills in Python and water and environmental data analysis.
+To get project ideas you can:
-- Identify personal interests or environmental challenges specific to your local area
+- leverage on a project that you currently doing at work, working on with your supervisor, or for your graduation
-- Explore available datasets from sources like USGS, Google Earth Engine, CMIP6, Data.GOV Database, etc.
+- explore available datasets from various sources such as [NOAA](https://data.noaa.gov/onestop/), [NASA](https://data.nasa.gov/browse), [copernicus](https://www.copernicus.eu/en/accessing-data-where-and-how/copernicus-services-catalogue), [USGS](https://www.sciencebase.gov/catalog/), and [Data.Gov](https://data.gov)
-- Reproduce a research paper, and you can find many research papers at different sources such as a [special issue](https://www.frontiersin.org/research-topics/22582/rapid-reproducible-and-robust-environmental-modeling-for-decision-support-worked-examples-and-open-source-software-tools/articles) or a [jounral](https://www.cambridge.org/core/journals/environmental-data-science) about environmental data science.
+- explore research papers from a [special issue](https://www.frontiersin.org/research-topics/22582/rapid-reproducible-and-robust-environmental-modeling-for-decision-support-worked-examples-and-open-source-software-tools/articles) or a [jounral](https://www.cambridge.org/core/journals/environmental-data-science) about environmental data science
-- Leverage on an existing project such the as environmental projects on [Environmental Data Driven Inquiry and Exploration (Eddie)](https://serc.carleton.edu/eddie)
+- leverage on an existing project such the as environmental projects on [Environmental Data Driven Inquiry and Exploration (Eddie)](https://serc.carleton.edu/eddie)
-- Check tutorials such as [NASA Gesdisc Tutorials](https://github.com/nasa/gesdisc-tutorials) or cookbooks such as [Geo-Python](https://geo-python-site.readthedocs.io) to get ideas
+- check tutorials such as [NASA Gesdisc Tutorials](https://github.com/nasa/gesdisc-tutorials) or cookbooks such as [Geo-Python](https://geo-python-site.readthedocs.io)
-- Leverage on a project that you currently doing at work or working on with your supervisor
-- Reach out to local environmental organizations or agencies and they may have data or specific problems that you could address using your skills.
-For example, contact the [Director of Community Engagement at FGCU Service-Learning team](https://www.fgcu.edu/studentlife/servicelearning/aboutus#OurTeam) and he will pair you with a local organization that suits your interest.
+- identify an environmental problem specific to your local area that aligns with your interests or reach out to local environmental organizations or agencies.
+For example, contact the [Director of Community Engagement at FGCU Service-Learning team](https://www.fgcu.edu/studentlife/servicelearning/aboutus#OurTeam) and he will pair you with a local organization that suits your interest
-- Analyze climate data, predict trends, or assess the potential consequences on water resources, specific ecosystem, etc.
-- Explore projects related to water resources, such as analyzing groundwater levels, assessing water quality, etc.
-- Analyze data related to air in a specific region and explore ways to visualize and interpret the findings
-- Assess environmental impact of a specific community or industry by analyzing data related to emissions, waste management, resource consumption, etc.
-- Study datata sets that are traditional non-related such as urban water lake quality and real estate prices

-Feel free to combine multiple ideas or customize them to suit your preferences.
-If in doubt, consult with your instructor for guidance and approval.

-### Grading of grad and undergrad, indvidual and group projects
+- consult with your instructor and the instructor can suggest a specific project for you

+### Are there any project themes or topics that we are restricted to?

+While there is no strict limitation on project themes, your chosen topic should fall under the broader umbrella of water and environmental data science.
+This includes, but is not limited to, areas such as environmental science, ecological studies, hydrology, environmental engineering, climate change impacts, environmental economics, demographic changes, public health concerns, social media discourse, and social sciences research, all with a focus on water or environmental issues.
+Your project should demonstrate the application of Python for data analysis, visualization, and problem-solving in these interconnected fields.